BirdeeHub/ExampleKotlinPluginLoader/README.md

 -------------------------------------------------------------------------------------

+There are only 2 files over about 60 lines. (other than the java minesweeper game in example plugins)

+Outline is as follows:

 Main is in entryPoint:

 Main.kt sets up the shared parent which has the api in its classpath, It is parent for both the program's loader and the plugin loaders.
 Main.kt then launches the program with the program loader.